The Clear

 Dave and Mona, had entered and won!

-I teased them that they kept trotting out the same
+I teased the group that they kept trotting out the same

 stupid bear every week, but they swore up and down there were three